williamzhangsjtu/CoSSL/README.md

-# ReCLR:
+# CoSSL:
-This project is the source codes for ReCLR.
+This project is the source codes for CoSSL.

 The main script for the project is [code/main.py](code/main.py), you can run it by: